foxBMS/foxbms-2/docs/software/unit-tests/unit-tests_how-to.rst

 If a certain file is not meant to be covered by unit tests, it has to be excluded in several locations in order to suppress checking mechanisms in the toolchain.

-The configuration of ceedling is stored in a file called ``project.yml``.
-In this file the files that will not receive any coverage must be added to ``:uncovered_ignore_list:``.
-Otherwise, ceedling will report uncovered files.

 Additionally, the main wscript contains a mechanism that checks that every file has a corresponding test file in the proper location.